Table of Contents

 Our Methodology

-To develop this report, Getmyboat analyzed boat rental data in Texas for the 2025 season.
+To develop this report, Getmyboat analyzed boat rental data in Texas.
 Cities are determined by the location where the boat owner registers the boat within their profile.
 The data was cleaned to exclude outlier hourly and total trip rates, while rental types were categorized into the significant categories to be evaluated in this report.

 In this report, we explore Texas's top 10 boating cities, examining the unique features that make each location an exceptional destination for boaters.
 We also evaluate the average pricing for boat rentals and the most popular vessel style enjoyed in each.

-Comparing this to the 2024 list, the cities of Lake Conroe, Little Elm, Hickory Creek, and Grapevine have been replaced by Montgomery, The Colony, Leander, and Pottsboro in 2025.
+Comparing this to the 2025 list, the cities of Pottsboro, Galveston, and Grand Prairie have been replaced by Volente, Hickory Creek, and Little Elm.

 Below is an overview of each city, including available data and statistics on boating activities: